christofmuc/KnobKraft-orm/website/README.md

 `docs/data/supported-synths.yml` is authoritative after this reconciliation.
 Status labels were preserved from current master README `a7c5cb9ca9d7a747805c853e344217a42e655325`, not copied from the stale legacy `docs/README.md`.
 The 92 rows are named synth/family entries, not a count of verified devices or guaranteed workflows.
 Status is not inferred from file existence or a passing unit test.

-The release column was checked against tag `2.9.0` and `adaptations/CMakeLists.txt`.
-UB-Xa, CZ-101/1000, Nord Lead family, Mirage SoundProcess, Fourm and the newly packaged Trigon-6 are marked **After 2.9.0**.
-In-progress entries are marked outside regular builds.
-Newer MKS-50, SE-02 PRM and Pro 3 functionality is called out above the table.
+The release column was checked against tag `2.10.0` and `adaptations/CMakeLists.txt`.
+UB-Xa, CZ-101/1000, Nord Lead family, Mirage SoundProcess, Fourm and Trigon-6 are included in that release; their maturity and hardware-verification limits still apply.
+The MKS-50 Python replacement, SE-02 PRM import and Pro 3 bank/pacing updates are also included.
+Entries not packaged remain marked **Not in regular builds**.
 Teo-5 and Quasimidi Cyber-6 are packaged but absent from the maintained master matrix; their support status needs maintainer reconciliation before adding a new status claim here.

 After editing the YAML: